-The General Data Protection Regulation (GDPR) is fast approaching and compliance with data protection laws is more important than ever.
+Following the introduction of the General Data Protection Regulation (GDPR) compliance with data protection laws is more important than ever.

 Over the years, there have been many high profile cases which highlight the consequences of getting it wrong.